ruslanmv/Diffusion-Models-in-Machine-Learning/README.md

-# Introduction to Difussion Models in Artificial Intelligence
+# Introduction to Diffusion Models in Artificial Intelligence

-Dear all, today wee are going to discuss the buildings blocks of the Difussion Models applied to Artificial Intelligence.
+Dear all, today we are going to discuss the buildings blocks of the Diffusion Models applied to Artificial Intelligence.

 We are interested to know what are the basic elements of the.
 Text to Image works.